ansys/pyfluent/doc/source/user_guide/make_container_image.rst

 -----------------------------------

-Install `PyFluent <https://github.com/ansys/pyfluent>`_ and execute this code to run the Docker container using PyFluent.
+Install `PyFluent <https://github.com/ansys/pyfluent>`_ and execute this code to run the Docker container using PyFluent:

 .. code:: python